What Is Bryan Johnson's Net Worth?

 Inquist

-While he was still a student in university, Johnson launched three startups between 1999 and 2003.
+While he was still a student at university, Johnson launched three startups between 1999 and 2003.
 The first venture involved selling cell phones and helped him pay for his education at Brigham Young.
-He hired other college students to sell service plans along with cell phones and Johnson earned about $300 in commission from each sale.
+He hired other college students to sell service plans along with cell phones, and Johnson earned about $300 in commission from each sale.
 He also started two other businesses.
-One was called Inquist, a voice over internet protocol (VoIP) company that he founded with three other partners.
+One was called Inquist, a voice-over internet protocol (VoIP) company that he founded with three other partners.
 It combined features from Vonage and Skype.
 It ended its operations in 2001.
 The same year, he joined his brother and another partner on a $70 million real estate project, though the project did not achieve sales goals.

 Braintree

-In 2007, Johnson founded Braintree, a company which helped businesses accept online credit card payments.
+In 2007, Johnson founded Braintree, a company that helped businesses accept online credit card payments.
 He had formulated the idea for the company while working as a door-to-door salesperson selling credit card processing.
-He realized there was a market for a service that could be pitched to small businesses who were otherwise being taken advantage of due to lack of regulation of credit card processing.
+He realized there was a market for a service that could be pitched to small businesses that were otherwise being taken advantage of due to the lack of regulation of credit card processing.
 His idea was successful and by 2011, Braintree made "Inc." magazine's 2011 list of the 500 fastest-growing companies.
 That year, Braintree also purchased Venmo, an app that allows users to send and receive money to each other electronically.

 By September 2013, Braintree announced it was processing $12 billion in payments annually.
 Shortly after this announcement, Braintree was acquired by PayPal, which at the time was part of eBay, for $800 million.
 In October 2014, Johnson announced he was creating a venture capitalist fund called OS Fund.
 He used his own personal money to create the fund, which focused on investing in early-stage science and technology companies.